ForestAdmin/documentation/reference-guide/how-it-works/developing-on-forest-admin/express-packages.md

 {% endtab %}
 {% endtabs %}

-As you can see at line 11, Forest Admin initialisation basically **returns a middleware**, used to intercept every calls starting with `/forest/*` .
+As you can see at line 11, Forest Admin initialization basically **returns a middleware**, used to intercept every calls starting with `/forest/*` .
 This is the reserved path used by Forest Admin to communicate with your project.
 This simple piece of code unlocks everything that is needed to benefit from Forest Admin features.

 ## Configure ForestAdmin

-To initialise the middleware, here are the requirements (refer to the [code snippet above](express-packages.md#initialise-forestadmin)):&#x20;
+To initialize the middleware, here are the requirements (refer to the [code snippet above](express-packages.md#initialise-forestadmin)):&#x20;

 * line 7 `envSecret` : This is the place to set the secret key provided to you when you onboard.
 This identifies your environment and your project.
 In this snippet, our `envSecret` is stored as an environment variable.&#x20;
 * line 8 `authSecret`  : This is another secret key used to perform authentication.&#x20;